 Ethernet is the most popular local area networking (LAN) technology in the world.
 This claim is substantiated by sales of millions and millions of ether network hardware including cards, repeaters, hubs, switches, etc. Ethernet beats any competitor in sales by a large margin.
 This sale is owed to the fact that the use of Ethernet in Metro Area Networks (MANs) and Wide Area Networks (WANs) has been extremely cost-effective.
 Since Ethernet is the favorite LAN technology of the IT world, therefore it enjoyed the attention of researchers.
 This attention helped in the evolution of Ethernet, consequently helping the users.
 Evolution from Ethernet to Fast Ethernet, 1G, 2.5G, 5G, and 10G has been instrumental in keeping its popularity intact.

 As mentioned above Multigig is a data connectivity link that facilitates speeds of more than 1G on already available CAT5 and CAT6 copper cables.
 Multigig helps achieve bandwidths of 2.5G, 5G, and in some cases 10G.
-Most of the commercial establishments use UTP, Cat5, Cat6 cables as an integral part of their networks.
+Most commercial establishments use UTP, Cat5, and Cat6 cables as an integral part of their networks.

 Multi-gigabit Ethernet is a technology, which exploits the existing bandwidth at each access point of a network.
 Nowadays, multigig equipment is devised in compliance with IEEE 802.3 standards, which has well-defined criteria for 2.5 and 5-Gigabit Ethernet links on Cat5, Cat6, and similar Ethernet cables.

 The key advantage of Multigig is in businesses where the state-of-the-art and latest WLAN Access Points are being installed.
 Both 802.11ax and 802.11ac Wave 2 access points can provide aggregate throughput in the range of 1G.
 The 802.11ac can provide a bandwidth of 1.7-2.5Gbps, and 802.11ax with time has the potential to deliver bandwidth up to 3.5Gbps.
-Moreover, with the heightened demand for SSDs and 4K TVs the need for MultiGig Switches will increase continuously.
+Moreover, with the heightened demand for SSDs and 4K TVs, the need for MultiGig Switches will increase continuously.

-Switching to MultiGig not only allows users to cross the 1G bottleneck but it also helps in the resolution of inefficient link aggregation.
+Switching to MultiGig not only allows users to cross the 1G bottleneck but also helps in the resolution of inefficient link aggregation.
 MultiGig networks only use one port per connection thus eliminating the requirement of complete network upgrade cabling as required in 10 Gigabit Ethernet (10GBase-T) installation.

 All industries frequently come across network bottlenecks that significantly hamper efficiency.
 More bandwidth will benefit any organization irrespective of its size; an increase in network speed is usually welcomed.
 An upgrade of the network from Gigabit to multigigabit results in a faster network, which results in new opportunities.
 This improved network will allow faster transfer and backup of data along with smoother remote work.
-Regular tasks like database management, video production/editing, storage will benefit greatly from increased bandwidth by aiding users with faster access to their data.
+Regular tasks like database management, video production/editing, and storage will benefit greatly from increased bandwidth by aiding users with faster access to their data.